Does Your Car Insurance Cover You In Canada?

 What should I do if I want to move to Canada?

-If you’re considering becoming a permanent resident in Canada, you’ll have to buy a Canadian auto insurance policy.
+If you’re considering becoming a permanent resident in Canada, you’ll have to buy a Canadian policy.
 Companies such as Intact, Desjardins, and even Allstate are some common options.
 You may also have to get public auto coverage if you want to move to one of the following provinces:

 • British Columbia